Module scenariogeneration.xosc.xosc_reader

 loaded_xosc = ET.parse(f)

-paramdec = loaded_xosc.find("ParameterDeclarations")
+paramdec = find_mandatory_field(loaded_xosc, "ParameterDeclarations")

 param_decl = ParameterDeclarations.parse(paramdec)